elm/compiler/README.md

 * `elm` is a standard compiler that takes `.elm` files and produces `.html` and/or `.js` files.
 You can then use these files with your favorite web-framework.

 * `elm-server` is both a compiler and server, allowing you to develop without designing and setting up a server yourself.
 Running `elm-server` starts a server in the current directory.
 It will compile and serve any `.elm` files in the current directory and its sub-directories.
 This is how I prefer to develop Elm programs.
+Use the command `elm-server --help` to see some extra information.

 To use these executables you need to add a new directory to your PATH.
 For me, the executables were placed in `/home/evan/.cabal/bin` which I appended to the end of my PATH variable in my .bashrc file.
 Cabal should tell you where your executables are located upon successful installation, so you can make a similar addition (see this tutorial if you are new to changing your PATH in [Unix/Linux](http://www.cyberciti.biz/faq/unix-linux-adding-path/)).

+You can use the commands `elm --help` and `elm-server --help` to get more information about using these tools.

 That is almost everything.
 Now, we will create a simple Elm project.
 The following commands will set-up a very basic project and start the Elm server.